Whiteknight/Acquaintance/docs/index.md

 1. Round-Robin dispatch and predicate-based routing of events and requests to multiple handlers
 1. Serving as an easy wiring mechanism for loosely-coupled and plugin-based applications
 1. Serving as an intermediate step for monolithic applications which are in the process of being decomposed into microservices
-1. Serving as an easy bridge for external resources, queues and Enterprise Service Buses
+1. Serving as an easy bridge for external resources, queues, message brokers and Enterprise Service Buses
 1. Acting as the communication mechanism for domain events in a Domain-Driven solution
 1. Simplify the distribution of work among many threads while avoiding many common pitfalls of multi-threaded programming